urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 </details>

 Now that you're getting more pratice with case_when(), you can tidy the `DistanceM` on your own too!
 Some values here have minimums and maximums.
+It's important to know that we cannot have columns with mixed data types, e.g. we can't have numbers and characters.
+For example the value "< 500" will be read in R as a character while "500" alone will be a numeric value.
+If they are placed in the same column, all numeric values will change to characters.

 Let's use these numbers as our final measurement.
 For example, >500 == 500, >200 == 200.

 <details closed><summary>Distance Solution</a></summary>